-- 4.4 Many plants have identifying characteristics that are indicators of water use (Figure 4-7). - Plants adapted to a summer-dry climate may go summer dormant to survive drought conditions. - Mediterranean plants have adaptations such as hard leathery leaves, small leaves, deep taproots, and fibrous roots. - Waxy or hairy leaves, and grey foliage, are water conserving features for plants. - Succulents have fleshy stems and leaves that can absorb and store water. - Higher water use plants often have large soft leaves, large flowers, or shallow fleshy roots. - If required, concentrate higher water use plants in high use/visibility areas where they can have the greatest aesthetic impact within a small irrigated area. - Many edible plants have a low or moderate water use classification.
-Examples include apple, crabapple and currant.
+- 4.5 Many plants have identifying characteristics that are indicators of water use (Figure 4-6). - Plants adapted to a summer-dry climate may go summer dormant to survive drought conditions. - Plant growing in semi-arid climate are short and have smaller leaves, usually dominated by grass and shrubs with deep root systems. - Waxy or hairy leaves, and grey foliage, are water conserving features for plants. - Succulents have fleshy stems and leaves that can absorb and store water. - Higher water use plants often have large soft leaves, large flowers, or shallow fleshy roots. - If required, concentrate higher water use plants in high use/visibility areas where they can have the greatest aesthetic impact within a small irrigated area. - Many edible plants have a low or moderate water use classification.
+Examples include pomegranate, peach, and plum.
 Using water to grow food is a highly beneficial use and reduces the need for industrial production and transport of that food.